shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 - 無序 Internally, the elements in the unordered_set are not sorted in any particular order, but organized into buckets depending on their hash values to allow for fast access to individual elements directly by their values (with a constant average time complexity on average).
 - 快速存取，遊走慢 unordered_set containers are faster than set containers to access individual elements by their key, although they are generally less efficient for range iteration through a subset of their elements.
 - Iterators in the container are at least forward iterators.
-- Associative
-  - Elements in associative containers are referenced by their key and not by their absolute position in the container.
-- Unordered
-  - Unordered containers organize their elements using hash tables that allow for fast access to elements by their key.
-- Set
-  - The value of an element is also the key used to identify it.
-- Unique keys
-  -  No two elements in the container can have equivalent keys.
-- Allocator-aware
-  - The container uses an allocator object to dynamically handle its storage needs.

 ### 1.15 Unordered Multiset `std::unordered_multiset`
+- Unordered multisets are containers that store elements in no particular order, allowing fast retrieval of individual elements based on their value, much like unordered_set containers, but allowing different elements to have equivalent values.
+- In an unordered_multiset, the value of an element is at the same time its key, used to identify it.
+Keys are immutable, therefore, the elements in an unordered_multiset cannot be modified once in the container - they can be inserted and removed, though.
+- Internally, the elements in the unordered_multiset are not sorted in any particular, but organized into buckets depending on their hash values to allow for fast access to individual elements directly by their values (with a constant average time complexity on average).
+- 相同的會存在一起 Elements with equivalent values are grouped together in the same bucket and in such a way that an iterator (see equal_range) can iterate through all of them.
+- Iterators in the container are at least forward iterators.
+- Notice that this container is not defined in its own header, but shares header <unordered_set> with unordered_set.

 ### 1.16 Unordered Map `std::unordered_map`